LaynePeng/heat-lattice/README.md

 And then create the stack, referencing that environment file:

     heat stack-create -f lattice.yaml -e local.yaml my-lattice-cluster

+## Use Private Docker Registries

+We support set the private Docker image currently.
+Just specified the "private_registries" variables in Heat.

 ## Interacting with Lattice